ogradyc01/GoldenCheetah/Side-Bar_Trends-view.md

 ![Filters - Menu] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/Filters_Settings.jpg)

-* Section 'Filters' - shows the list of predefined filters, which you have defined - you can select one or multiple filters (using Windows, the multi-select is done via "Shift" or "CRTL" and "mouse-click.
+* Section 'Filters' - shows the list of your predefined filter queries - you can select one or multiple filters (using Windows, the multi-select is done via "Shift" or "CRTL" and "mouse-click.
 Other OS might work differently, but offer the same feature).
-Multiple filters here are applied with an logical "AND", so that only the rides are taken into account which fulfill all filter rules.
+Multiple filters here are applied with an logical "AND", so that only the data of rides which fulfill ALL filter rules is considered in a chart.

 * Sections 'Workout Code', 'Sport',... are the 'Autofilter's.
-The values shown per 'Autofilter' section is the list of values used in that particular 'Autofilter' field.
-You can select one or many of these values which then filter the rides to those where one of the selected values is assigned (logical "OR").
+The values shown for each 'Autofilter' is the list of values used in that particular 'Autofilter' field of your rides.
+You can select one or many of these values which then limit the rides to those where one of the selected values is assigned (logical "OR").

-_Note:All fields which are of type "ShortText" or "Text" in the 'Preferences->Data Fields->Field' list and are assigned to a "Screen Tab" as well, are used as 'Autofilters'._
+_Note: All fields which are of type "ShortText" or "Text" in the 'Preferences->Data Fields->Field' list and are assigned to a "Screen Tab", are available as 'Autofilters'._

 ### Filters - Menu

-* Autofilter - the list shows all possible 'Autofilter' fields - which you can either activate or de-activate to be shown/used in the 'Side Bar'
+* `Autofilter` - the list shows all possible 'Autofilter' fields - which you can either activate or de-activate to be shown/used in the 'Side Bar'

-* Manage Filters - open a Popup which allows to create you own filters (the filters created here are available for all GoldenCheetah Filter functions)
+* `Manage Filters` - open a dialog box which allows to create your own filter queries (the filter queries created here are available for all GoldenCheetah Filter functions)

 ![Filters - Manage] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/Filters_Manage.jpg)